weifund/weifund/README.md

 Note, all essential campaign information necessary for crowdfunding business logic is not stored with IPFS, so your campaign will be unaffected on the Ethereum/blockchain side of things.

+## Donate To WeiFUnd

+You can donate to the WeiFund organization by sending Ether to the address;

+0xe91c8111086d89fab3b231afd49c16ff308a1254

+Thanks for all the support!

 ## <a name="ipfs"></a> Notable Components

 1. <a href="http://ethereum.org">Go-Ethereum</a> (decentralized consensus ecosystem)